 - 18. 150% risk weight shall be applied for venture capital and private equity investments. - 19.
-Exposures on Personal loan and credit card receivables shall attract a risk weight of 150%. - 20.
-Investments in the paid-up equity of institutions, which are not listed in the stock exchange and have not been deducted from Tier 1 capital, shall be risk weighed at 150% net of provisions. - 21.
-Investments in the paid-up equity of institutions, which are listed in the stock exchange and have not been deducted from Tier 1 capital, shall be risk weighed at 100% net of provisions. - 22.
+Exposures on Personal loan in excess of the threshold of regulatory retail portfolio and lending against securities (bonds and shares) shall attract a risk weight of 150%.
+Similarly, exposures on credit card shall also warrant a risk weight of 150%. - 20.
+Investments in the equity and other capital instruments of institutions, which are not listed in the stock exchange and have not been deducted from Tier 1 capital, shall be risk weighed at 150% net of provisions. - 21.
+Investments in the equity and other capital instruments of institutions, which are listed in the stock exchange and have not been deducted from Tier 1 capital, shall be risk weighed at 100% net of provisions. - 22.
+The claims which are not fully secured or are only backed up by personal guarantee shall attract 150% risk weight. - 23.
 Where loan cannot be segregated/or identified as regulatory retail portfolio or qualifying residential mortgage loan or under other categories, it shall be risk weighed at 150%.